intel-lab-lkp/linux/Documentation/process/howto.rst

 If multiple people respond to your mail, the CC: list of recipients may get pretty large.
-Don't remove anybody from the CC: list without a good reason, or don't reply only to the list address.
+Don't remove anybody from the CC: list without a good reason, and don't reply only to the list address.
 Get used to receiving the mail twice, one from the sender and the one from the list, and don't try to tune that by adding fancy mail-headers, people will not like it.